tauri-apps/tauri/docs/usage/guides/bundler/anti-bloat.md

 <Alert title="Note">

-There is also `opt-level = "z"` available to try and squeeze some more size out of the resulting binary. `"s"` and `"z"` can sometimes be smaller than the other, so test it with your own application!
+There is also `opt-level = "z"` available to try to reduce the resulting binary size. `"s"` and `"z"` can sometimes be smaller than the other, so test it with your own application!

-We've seen better binary sizes from `"s"` for tauri example applications, but real world applications can always differ.
+We've seen smaller binary sizes from `"s"` for Tauri example applications, but real world applications can always differ.
 </Alert>

 #### Unstable Rust Compression Features

 <Alert type="warning" title="Warning" icon="alert">
 The following suggestions are all unstable features and require a nightly toolchain.
-See the <a href="https://doc.rust-lang.org/cargo/reference/unstable.html#unstable-features">Unstable Features</a> documentation for more information of what this entails.
+See the <a href="https://doc.rust-lang.org/cargo/reference/unstable.html#unstable-features">Unstable Features</a> documentation for more information of what this involves.
 </Alert>

 The following methods involve using unstable compiler features and require having a rust nightly toolchain installed.
 If you don't have the nightly toolchain + `rust-src` nightly component added, try the following: